Articles on IT Acquisition and Doing Better Deals

 In some situations, a vendor uses a financial concern to persuade the customer to sign up.
 The customer’s CFO is searching for some impact to the bottom-line profit.
-So, an astute vendor structures an outsourcing or lease deal to provide massive, short-term financial benefits with very inflexible terms that lock the customer in for a very long time.
+So, an astute vendor structures a managed services deal or lease deal to provide massive, short-term financial benefits with very inflexible terms that lock the customer in for a very long time.
 In doing so, the customer surrenders future technological agility and options.

 The solutions ploy is easy to overcome if the customer can resist buying on impulse.
 As any retailer will readily acknowledge, impulse buying is an important factor in retail consumer sales.
 Regardless of whether impulse buying is an appropriate justification for purchasing a new tie or a hanging plant, it shouldn’t apply to the acquisition of a multimillion-dollar system.
 I’ve seen too many deals done too quickly with too little thought or analysis.